Floating-PV system

 February 2023

-Estimated start-up date of the Floating-PV system
+Start-up date of the Floating-PV system

 January 2023

-Planned completion of the cable connection
+Completion of the cable connection

 End of December